 - Remove the plasma and white cell ghost layer at the top of the pellet, and re-suspend the cells in 50 mL of cold PBS by gently aspirating and expelling them with a pipette, then centrifuge at 500 × g for 5 min at 4 °C.

 - Remove the supernatant and repeat step 2 three times.
 Store the pelleted erythrocytes at 4 °C until use.
 Use within 24 h.

 Preparation of Trypsinized Glutaraldehyde-Fixed Erythrocytes

 - Suspend the isolated erythrocytes (ca. 5 mL) in 100 mL of 0.1 % (w/v) trypsin solution in PBS.
-The procedures can be scaled down depending on the quantity of erythrocytes.
+Note: The procedure can be scaled down, depending on the quantity of erythrocytes.

-- Incubate at 37 °C for 1 h with an occasional shake.
+- Incubate at 37 °C for 1 h, with occasional shaking.

 - Suspend trypsinized erythrocytes in 25 mL of 1 % glutaraldehyde in PBS

 - Incubate at room temperature for 1 h with continuous gentle shaking.

 - Centrifuge at 500 × g for 5 min at 4 °C, remove the supernatant, and wash twice with 25 mL of 0.1 M glycine in PBS.

 - Wash with PBS and store as 10 % (v/v) erythrocyte suspension at 4 °C.